I. What is Retro Freak?

 From here you can either use your cartridges or start a game from your library on the Micro SD.

 Below the gray box there are 4 options: Cheats, Game Settings, Controllers and A/V Settings.
-These are bound to every game.
+These are available to every game.

 To start a game from a cartridge insert it into the corresponding slot.
 You don’t need to do it while the console is off (like with old consoles).
 Gently push the cartridge on both sides until it sits firmly.

 If the game is not in your library, the console will show the following text: «Do you wish to install this game to the micro SD card?
 After installing, you can play without the cartridge«.